 Die Summe konvergiert sehr langsam, weil die ersten Nachbarn des Zentralatoms einen substanziellen Beitrag zur Summe mit einem negativen Term liefern, während die benachbarten Sekunden nur mit einem etwas weicheren positiven Term beitragen, und so weiter.
 Auf diese Weise wird der Gesamteffekt sicherstellen, dass eine totale Initation der Anziehung zwischen Kationen und Anionen vorherrscht mit einem (negativen) Beitrag, der für die Gesamtenergie günstig ist.

 I am European of Italian origin.
-I very proud of my origin but, unfortunately, my carrier put me in a orbit that does intersect my country only during the vacation time.
+I very proud of my background but, unfortunately, my carrier put me in an orbit that does intersect my country only during the vacation time.
 In these close encounters, my landing site is Frosinone.
-When not Italian acquaintance want to know about my Heimat, most of them are puzzled about the name of my hometown Frosinone and its location.
-Usually, I help them to overcome the comprehensible impasse by giving as reference Rome and telling them that my birthplace is somewhere 80 km in the South of the Caput Mundi.
-Last year (2018) my hometown soccer team (Frosinone Calcio, nickenamed Canarini, The Canaries, for their home colours)) moved in the first league (A) of the national soccer championship.
+When not Italian acquaintance wants to know about my Heimat, most of them are puzzled about the name of my hometown Frosinone and its location.
+Usually, I help them to overcome the understandable impasse by giving as reference Rome and telling them that my birthplace is somewhere 80 km in the South of the Caput Mundi.
+Last year (2018) my hometown soccer team (Frosinone Calcio, nicknamed Canarini, The Canaries, for their home colours)) moved in the first league (A) of the national soccer championship.
 So, let see if this success will help to raise its notoriety!
-In this blog, I won’t write about the success of the Canaries Canarini (although I am proud of that even if I am not such a soccer game fan) but about my hometown and the bucolic place in the central Italy where it is located.
+In this article, I won’t write about the success of the Canarini football team but about my hometown and the rural place in central Italy where it is located.

 When I was about thirteen, the library was going to get ‘Calculus for the Practical Man.’
 By this time I knew, from reading the encyclopedia, that calculus was an important and interesting subject, and I ought to learn it.